 Is Kastoria Worth Visiting?

 Kastoria is very pretty.
-These photos make it look like something off of a postcard!
-With that said, large parts of the city have been abandoned and are very run down.
-Whether this is due to the economic crisis and the decline in demand for the furrier trade, I’m not entirely sure.
+However, large parts of the city have been abandoned and are very run down.
+This seems to be due to both the Greek economic crisis and the decline in demand for the furrier trade.

 Accommodation options in Kastoria are limited.
-Check the precise location of hotels on the map before booking, as the majority of the “best” places in town are set 2-3km outside of the city limits.
+Check the precise location of hotels on the map before booking.

 Limneon Resort & Spa

 The on-site spa includes a well-equipped gym, an indoor pool, and indulgent spa treatment facilities.
-Rooms start from $90 per night, and breakfast is included in the room rate.
+Rooms start from $90 per night including breakfast.
 Click here for the latest prices and availability.

 Orologopoulos Mansion Luxury Hotel

-For luxury in the heart of old Kastoria, consider reserving a room at the Orologopoulos Mansion hotel.
-The hotel is set just a few yards away from the waters of Lake Orestiada, and the Kastoria Folklore Museum.
+The Orologopoulos Mansion hotel offers luxury in the heart of old Kastoria.
+The hotel is set just a few yards away from Lake Orestiada and the Kastoria Folklore Museum.

-Kastoria sits 575km north of Athens and 219km from Thessaloniki.
+Kastoria sits 575km north of Athens and 219km from Thessaloniki, respectively.
 The best way to reach it, if you are not renting a car, is to take a KTEL bus.